drrajan/codepath-twitter-redux/README.md

 - [x] Include a plus button to Add an Account
 - [x] Swipe to delete an account

+#### Notes
+* Had some trouble with the header cell, needed to lookup way to calculate cell height--AutoLayout didn't like to figure it out automatically like normal cells.
+* This in turn caused a constraint warning to come up for 'UIView-Encapsulated-Layout-Width' which I tried to fix by changing constraint priorities (per solutions on StackOverflow) but didn't seem to help.
+Luckily, this doesn't seem to cause any layout issues, however.
+* Account switching does not save access tokens for multiple users so will have to login again while switching.

 #### Credits
 * [AFNetworking](https://github.com/AFNetworking/AFNetworking)
 * [BDBOAuth1Manager](https://github.com/bdbergeron/BDBOAuth1Manager)